samueleaton/sentry/README.md

 The default files being watched are `["./src/**/*.cr"]`.

 By specifying files to watch, the default will be omitted.
+So if you want to watch all of the file in your `src` directory, you will need to specify that like in the above example.

 #### Show Info Before Running